r315/yafbc/README.md

 ## Future work

-There is a lot that can be done on the libraries and drivers, but one this that for sure will be an improvement is to take advantage os the DMA block for transferring data to the display
+There is a lot that can be done on the libraries and drivers, but one this that for sure will be an improvement is to take advantage of the DMA block for transferring data to the display